UltiPro/UltiPro/README.md

 # Hi there 👋, my name is Patrick known as Ulti 😄

-## I am male freelancer, student at Bialystok Technical University.
+## I am male freelancer, student at Bialystok Technical University

 I wrote lots of private repositories which I can not publicate.
 Sorry for the inconviniance :anguished: